andreashlarsen/SAStutorials/README.md

 We (the developer team) especially encourage tutorials with walk-through of analysis on actual data.

 #### How to contribute?
-Level 1: Each tutorial has a feedback form, all feedback is valuble!
+Level 1: Report bugs/typos/other using the [Issues tab](https://github.com/andreashlarsen/SAStutorials/issues), or join the [discussion](https://github.com/andreashlarsen/SAStutorials/discussions) - all feedback is valuble!

 Level 2: You can edit/improve/extend existing tutorials using Github
 (general GitHub instructions: https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).